by salesQB | Nov 17, 2025 | Uncategorized

 “Narrow scoping” defines a problem by restating the problem as a potential solution to that problem.
 For instance, “we need more sales” may be the stated problem when the actual problem is “we need more profit.”
 More sales is one of...

-Quite often, small companies don’t have the resources to hire the caliber of sales manager they really need, so instead they either designate one of their senior salespeople to manage the team and continue selling, or they promote that person to become the full-time...
+Quite often, small companies don’t have the resources to hire the caliber of sales manager they really need.
+Instead, they either designate one of their senior salespeople to manage the team while continuing to sell, or they promote that person into a full-time sales...

 Your first and most important priority in the sales cycle, after marketing does its thing, is to connect reps to buyers.
 It’s not to rack up an impressive list of random activities, nor is it to enroll people into generic email nurture.
 The problem is that the default...